kubla/chronoception/README.md

 Chronoception is an Apple Watch app that measures and trains your sense of elapsed time.
 It treats chronoception as a trainable sense, similar to interoception, and gives you simple on-wrist tools to practice and track improvement.

-This repository contains the product specification, mode and metric definitions, and HealthKit integration details for Chronoception v1.
+So far, this repository contains product docs and an interactive mockup.
+Docs include the product specification, mode and metric definitions, and HealthKit integration details for Chronoception v1.

 ## Documents